Abdullah0450/portfolio/README.md

 - Check browser console for Three.js errors
 - Test in a different browser

-### Email not sending
+### Contact form not working
-- Verify `SENDGRID_API_KEY` is set in `.env.local`
+- Check your email for FormSubmit confirmation email
-- Check SendGrid dashboard for API restrictions
+- Click the confirmation link to activate submissions
-- Verify `CONTACT_TO` email address is correct
+- Verify the recipient email is correct in the form code
-- Check browser console network tab for API errors
+- Check browser console for network errors

 ## 📊 Performance